 The distribution system consists of the treated water storage tanks by the water plant and the piping network that carries water throughout the town.
 Much of the Town's existing water distribution system was installed in 1980.
 Distribution lines below the pressure regulating station at Moffat and Amelia Streets are PVC and mostly 6" with an 8" main along Sherman and South Amelia Streets.
-Most lines are looped.
+Most water lines are looped.
 However, there is a single river crossing that is the only supply for all the users east of the river.
-There is some looping on the east side of the river, but with a single supply under the river, it functionally makes for a long dead end for everything east of the river.
+There are some internal loops on the east side of the river, but with a single supply under the river, it functionally makes for a long dead end for everything east of the river.

 With the annexation of the Vista Terrance area at the northeast end of the Town in the early 1980's water distribution lines were extended east of Highway 550 and north to service the Vista Terrance Subdivision.
 Those distribution lines are 6" PVC.
-The piping through the development is adequate for currently platted development and has not caused any significant problems over the years, except limited storage to serve Vista Terrance and for the lack of a redundant line across the river which, at times, has created water outages for properties east of the river, including Vista Terrace.
-There is also very little capacity for fire flows in Vista Terrace.
+The piping through the development is adequate for the currently platted development and has not caused any significant problems over the years.
+However, the limited storage and lack of redundancy has at times created water outages for properties east of the river, including Vista Terrace.
+There is also very little capacity for fire flow in Vista Terrace.
 Due to elevation, water for most of Vista Terrace has to be pumped.
 An underground concrete tank was installed above the Vista Terrance development as part of the project.
 It has a functional capacity of about 18,000 gallons.
 A new pump station that pumps directly to the concrete tank was installed in 2010-11.
 It includes two pumps, controls, and an alarm system.
 With the very limited storage, even with the alarm system, a pump problem or power failure results in the upper most Vista Terrace residences calling to say they are out of water.

-In the early 1990's developers extended water lines to the east of Highway 550 to serve Ridgway Land Co and Ridgway USA.
+In the early 1990's developers extended water lines east of Highway 550 to serve Ridgway Land Co and Ridgway USA.
 Shortly after that development, lines were extended from the historic section of Town to the south to serve Solar Ranches.
 Due to increasing elevations as the Solar Ranches development extended south and west, the second phase of the development of Solar Ranches created the need for a second, higher, pressure zone in the southwest part of the development and in the southwest end of the historic part of town.
 The Town installed the new pressure regulating station at the south end of South Amelia Street and a new pressure relief station was installed at Cottonwood Creek.
-The Town placed a surcharge on new taps that would be served by the new station to defer the costs as shown in RMC 9-1-24(B).
+The Town placed a surcharge on new taps that would be served by the new station to defer the costs which is referenced in RMC 9-1-24(B).

 While the southern phases of Solar Ranches were developing, Cottonwood Creek and Marie Scott subdivisions on the southwest side of town developed with water lines being extended by the respective developers prior to final plat approval of the subdivisions.
 In 2000, developers extended water lines to the north of the Town Core into the River Park subdivisions and in 2005 the School District and a developer extended water lines farther to the west and north in the Green Street area.
-In conjunction with the Green Street extension, the Parkside Subdivision was constructed between River Park and Green St. All these main lines are PVC 6" and 8" lines.
+In conjunction with the Green Street extension, the Parkside Subdivision was constructed between River Park and Green St. All these main lines are C900 PVC 6" and 8" lines.